 CASA volunteers in Colorado Springs advocate for approximately 60% of the children in the foster care/court system.
 Our volunteers are an amazing force for good, but we need more of them.
+There are approximately 300 children waiting for a CASA volunteer in El Paso County.
 Our vision is that every child who needs a volunteer will have one.
-With your help, we can reach that goal.
+With your help, we can reach that goal!

-Once we have received a completed application we may invite you for an interview.
-All CASA volunteer candidates must complete a thorough screening and background inspection, must be interviewed by experienced CASA staff, and have four references.
+Please complete the volunteer application.
+Once we have received your application we will review it and call you to set up an in-person interview.
+All CASA volunteer candidates must complete a thorough screening and background check.

-Together, we can stop the cycle of family violence and conflict, not only for this child but for future generations to come.
+Together, we can stop the cycle of family violence and conflict, not only for one child but for future generations to come.
 We look forward to meeting you soon.
-Thank you for giving your time to such a worthy cause.
-If you have any questions, please call Kelly at 447-9898, ext.
-1033
+Thank you for investing your time in the well-being of local kids.
+If you have any questions, please call our office at 447-9898.

 Court Appointed Special Advocate Program: